Ischia: Since the 18th century

+From Ischia, various destinations such as Naples, Vesuvius, Amalfi Coast, Capri, Herculaneum, Paestum and the neighboring island Procida can be booked.

+Ischia is easily reached by ferry from Naples.
+The number of thermal spas on the islands makes it particularly popular with tourists seeking "wellness" holidays.
+A regular visitor was Angela Merkel, the former German chancellor.

 In literature and the arts

 Events

 The island is home to the Ischia Film Festival, an international cinema competition celebrated in June or July, dedicated to all the works that have promoted the value of the local territory.